1080p vs 1440p: Which One Is Better? & Why?

 Pros Of 1440p

 Higher screen resolutions allow for sharper images and texts.
-Higher resolutions also enable displaying more details on objects being displayed on the screen.
+Higher solutions also enable displaying more details on objects on the screen.

-As a result, this enhances the quality of visuals in games, especially for fast-paced action games where players need to react quickly to what is happening around them.
+As a result, this enhances the quality of visuals in games, especially for fast-paced action games where players must react quickly to what is happening around them.

 Cons Of 1440p